Table of Contents

 - Gary Taubes Is Sugar Toxic?

-- Robert Lustig M.D.
+- Robert Lustig, M.D.
 Robert Lustig: the man who believes sugar is poison

 What is wrong with bread?

-The nutrient-rich germ and bran portions of wheat is removed during the milling process to increase shelf life.
+The nutrient-rich germ and bran portions of wheat are removed during milling to increase shelf life.
 As a result, ingesting these grains impair your body’s ability to control blood sugar.
 Flour contains substantially lower amounts of vitamins, minerals, and fiber than in the past.
 Your body treats the small flour molecules like sugar with the same risk of developing the diseases mentioned earlier.
 This is in addition to gluten which people with celiac disease are allergic to.

 Extruded grains such as breakfast cereal, as well as puffed wheat, puffed oats and puffed rice are processed using high heat and pressure which destroys most of the nutrition as well as the added synthetic nutrients.